Terence Blackburn (Dean)

-Soenke holds a Bachelor of Indigenous Studies, a B.A. (first-class honours), and a Graduate Certificate in Higher Education (Teaching and Learning) from Southern Cross University (SCU) where he was awarded the University Medal in 2009.
-He is currently in the final year of a Ph.D. in Cultural Studies at SCU, and his thesis explores the ways in which academics in Australia, Canada, and New Zealand decolonize their pedagogical practice.
+(PhD in Cultural Studies [ABD], GradCert in Higher Education and Bachelor of Indigenous Studies (Hons.) from Southern Cross University).
+Professor of Political Economy and Ecology in the Asia-Pacific Region and Global Studies Seminar in the Fall Semester, and Culture, Politics and Identity in Australasia and Junior Research Seminar in the Spring Semester.
 As a researcher, Soenke has presented his work on pedagogy, decolonization, social justice, and human rights at more than 20 national and international conferences.
 He has been invited to give guest lectures at institutions such as the University of Barcelona, McGill University, UC Berkeley, and Humboldt University, and has published articles in a range of scholarly journals.
 Soenke is a passionate and dedicated teacher who has won a number of institutional and national Australian teaching awards over the past few years.
-He also has set up and been involved with a series of initiatives and projects focusing on student equity, social justice, and cultural diversity, and has led a yearlong participatory action research project on the sources of resilience in high-achieving students from poor backgrounds.
-Soenke has been with the Australia Program since 2010.
+He also has set up and been involved with a series of university and community initiatives and projects focusing on social justice, cultural diversity and decolonization.
+Originally from northern Germany, Soenke has been living in Australia for almost twenty years.